-Including up-to-date schedules for the Maeklong railway market train schedule and where to find some atmospheric abandoned railway carriages …
+Including the Maeklong railway market train schedule and where to find some atmospheric abandoned railway carriages …

 We spotted these disused railway carriages (more photos below) while riding the Maeklong Railway, a narrow-gauge line that leaves from Bangkok’s Wongwian Yai station and travels to the market town of Maeklong.